 Mining is an inherently incursive activity involving environmental hazards in every step of the process and has subsequently been subject to ever-increasing regulatory and public scrutiny.
+Even seemingly innocuous factors such as mining dust control play a vital role in ensuring mining’s impact upon the environment remains as minimal as possible.

 Miners seek innovative emissions control solutions and services, as increasingly stringent environmental regulations require them to eliminate or control hazardous air and water pollutants from mining operations.